ruoso/u5e/README.md

 This library will offer a utility function to verify the correctness of the string, and optionally forcing the replacement of the invalid utf8 and utf16 sequences by replacement characters.

-# This library will cover

-These are the problems that this library intends to solve:

- * Iterating and truncating on correct boundaries for:
-   * codepoints
-   * graphemes
-   * words
-   * sentences
- * Normalization
-   * All standard normalization forms
-   * "Normalization Form Grapheme" (as used by the Perl 6 Rakudo project)
- * Explicitly Localized and Explicitly Non-localized support for:
-   * Comparison
-   * Sorting
-   * Case Folding
-   * Search Folding (folded to 'base character')
-   * Tokenizing

 # This library will not cover